-Before the card came, Aunt Rose ruled the roost.
+Before the card came, Aunt Rose pretty well ruled the roost.
 If Charlie wanted to be Charlie, he had to retreat to a small workshop in the garage where he could fart and belch and do any number of manly things.

 While in the house, he was expected to be on his best behavior.
 Once, Rose locked Charlie in the bathroom, letting him out only after he promised never to smoke in the house unless they had guests who smoked.

 Suddenly, a defiant Charlie stopped drying the dishes, wouldn’t take out the garbage, and even lit up a cigar after Sunday dinner of corned beef and cabbage.

 To his astonished, red-faced wife, he explained, “The president smokes Cuban cigars.
 Consider yourself lucky I only smoke domestics.”